matbesancon/BilevelOptimization.jl/paper/paper.md

 flow.
 This problem can entirely be modeled using the framework presented above, a composite type holding all required data is defined in the package, allowing users to bypass the re-formulation of the model from its algebraic JuMP form to a standard form.
+Users can describe their problem using the `BilevelFlowProblem` struct containing:
+- The initial matrix of arc costs `init_cost`
+- A boolean matrix indicating which edges are taxable `taxable_edges`
+- The capacity matrix `capacities`
+- The different levels of tax that can be applied to each arc `tax_options`
+- The minimum amount of flow that the follower needs to pass from source to sink `minflow`

 # More general problem formulations